kwagstyl/surface_tools/README.md

 This code has so far been tested on: python 2.7 and 3.6, freesurfer v.6 and on linux (Ubuntu 16.04) and macOS (10.12.6) python 2.7, CIVET 2.1, Ubuntu 12.04

+Acknowledgements: The io_mesh code was copied and adapted from https://github.com/juhuntenburg/laminar_python, another great tool for doing equivolumetric laminar processing.